mlpack/mlpack/doc/user/bindings/cli.md

         'gaussian'] [--verbose] [--version] [--output_model_file <string>]
 ```

 An implementation of training algorithms for Hidden Markov Models (HMMs).
 Given labeled or unlabeled data, an HMM can be trained for further use with other mlpack HMM tools.
-[Detailed documentation](#hmm_train_detailed-documentation)
+[Detailed documentation](#hmm_train_detailed-documentation).